Displays the about box.

 Ctrl n.
 It's possible to unmap these keystrokes or map other commands to them,

-but the current implementation of dropBookmark and gotoBookmark
+but the current implementation of dropBookmark

 only works with these key mappings.